kaiorosa1/100-days-of-code/log-r2.md

 **Today's Progress**: I've coded on the Drum Machine project.
 I created new Components because I think it's gonna be use to manage the functionality I want to implement.
 Visually it's the same but I will obviously change that later on.

-**Thoughts**: When I made my 100 Days of Code plans I didn't include days where I would be reading more code than actually code.
+**Thoughts**: When I made my 100 Days of Code plans I didn't include days where I would be reading more code than actually coding.
 I think you get better at planing with time.

 **Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/drum-machine-fcc/commit/1e94fde8bf0c394106183e9f39bf7517855e5509)